Ranork/Pomotro/README.md

 <br>

 ## Overview
 Pomotro is inspired by pomotroid (by splode).
-In my free time i made an mini timer for myself.
+In my free time i made a mini timer for myself.
 Looks pretty and works well! :)
 <br><br>

 ## Features